szwedk/inspire_hands/README.md

 ## Quick Start

-To just quickly interact with the CLI:
+To just quickly interact with the CLI manually (CLI can also be called purely from terminal/bash commands, see below).

 ```bash
 python -m inspire_hand.cli interactive
 ```

+Interacting within a .py script:

 ```python
 from inspire_hand import InspireHand